rmetzler/HPI-IP-OAuth/README.md

 #### Accessing the User's Restricted Resources

 In today's internet world there are many different technologies for providing API access but RESTful Web Services prevail.
-We decided to build the neccessary API in a restful way.
-This way we have to decide which resources should be available and how they are represented. \[REST\]
+We decided to build the neccessary API in a restful way using URLs to name resources, HTTP verbs for methods and HTTP response codes to signal results. \[REST\] This way we have to decide which resources should be available and how they are represented.

 The OAuth access token is essentially the right to access some of the associated user's restricted resources.
 The OAuth client has to query the API to find out which specific resources it can access in behalf of the user.
 Therefor we need one URL endpoint that is the same for every user.
 By querying it with the access token the consumer specifies the user and gets some more information about which resources are accessable with the provided token.